atom/atom/docs/getting-started.md

 ### Working With Files

-Atom windows are scoped to the directory in which they're opened from.
-So if you launch Atom from the command line, everything will be relative to the current directory.
+Atom windows are scoped to the directory they're opened from.
+If you launch Atom from the command line everything will be relative to the current directory.
 This means that the tree view on the left will only show files contained within that directory.

-This can be a useful way to organize multiple projects, as each project will be contained within it's own window and it's state will be unique to that window.
+This can be a useful way to organize multiple projects, as each project will be contained within its own window.

 #### Finding Files

-The fastest way to find a file in your project is to use the fuzzy finder.
-Just hit `cmd-t` and start typing the name of the file you're looking for.
-If you already have the file open as a tab and want to jump to it, hit `cmd-b` to bring up a searchable list of open buffers.
+The fastest way to find a file is to use the fuzzy finder.
+Press `cmd-t` and begin typing the name of the file you're looking for.
+If you are looking for a file that is already open press `cmd-b` to bring up a searchable list of open files.

 You can also use the tree view to navigate to a file.
-To open or move focus to the tree view, hit `cmd-\`.
-You can then navigate to a file and select it with `return`.
+To open or move focus to the tree view, press `cmd-\`.
+You can then navigate to a file using the arrow keys and select it with `return`.

 #### Adding, Moving, Deleting Files